PS-Japan-Kachhiya/Level-2/README.md

-# Weekend AI Agent
+#AI Agent

-This project is a simple AI-powered weekend planner that uses the Mistral AI API and a Streamlit user interface.
-The agent can provide weather forecasts, book recommendations, jokes, dog photos, and trivia to help you plan your weekend.
+This project is a simple AI-powered assistant that uses the Mistral AI API and a Streamlit user interface.
+The agent can provide weather forecasts, book recommendations, jokes, dog photos, and trivia to help you plan.

 ## Project Structure